When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 How could God allow such visible blessing and such private harm to unfold at the same time?

-When Blessing and Abuse Collide
+When Blessings and Abuse Collide

-Provision.
-Timing.
-Miracles.
-And yet—behind it all—there was deep pain.
-My son and I were suffering in silence.
-It was confusing.
-It was heartbreaking.
-And it was the very thing that kept me stuck because I wrestled with the thought, “If God is bringing blessings through our marriage, or more specifically my husband, how can I walk away from it?”
+It was the very thing that kept me stuck because I wrestled with the thought, “If God is bringing blessings through our marriage, or more specifically, I thought, because of my husband, how can I walk away?”

 The Question Many Christian Women Ask

-“How can God use him… if he’s doing this to us?”
+And they’re left asking the same question I once asked: “How can God use him… if he’s doing this to us?”

-If that’s you, I want you to know:
+If that’s you, I want you to know: You’re not crazy for questioning.
+And you’re not unspiritual for noticing the contradiction.

 God Uses Imperfect People—But That Doesn’t Mean He Endorses Sin